vijay-2012/Embryo-img-classification/README.md

     ```bash
    python scripts/convert.py Images/train scripts/process/ 0
    ```

+    Keep the percentage of validation images as 0 because we set 15% for validation inside the code

+    It will save converted TFrecords in the "process" directory.
-3. Navigate to scripts/slim/run and run the following command.
+3. Navigate to scripts/slim/run and run the following command to train the model.

     ```bash
    ./load_inception_v1.sh